iletai/VietNamCalendar/README.md

-# This extension help show calendar of Viet Nam follow Mon Callendar
+# This extension help show calendar of Viet Nam follow Moon Callendar

 * I will improvement GUI and .min. soon